ian-andrich/aweome-open-source-project/README.md

 * screenshots
 * documentation
 * documentation hosting
-* interactive coding -- repl.it
+* interactive coding -- repl.it -- live demos
 * live coding of project on streams -- twitch
 * vagrant for setting up development machines so people can just hop in and start working with a dev environment set up
 * dockerfiles or other containers for testing on machine